Central banks around the world work to balance economic slowdowns with interest rates

 U.S. PMI numbers contract further

-What about the U.S. labor market?
-Based on the March 2023 JOLTS report (Job Openings and Labor Turnover Survey), there was some loosening of labor demand taking place.
+What about the U.S. labour market?
+Based on the March 2023 Job Openings and Labor Turnover Survey (JOLTS), there was some loosening of labour demand taking place.
 The U.S. Federal Reserve is keeping a close eye on these numbers, which ticked down to 1.7, from around 2.

-"The takeway," said Kshatriya, "is that the stepdown in the services PMI plus the manufacturing PMI falling further into contraction territory and modest loosening of the labor demand, as suggested by the JOLTS report, suggests that tighter financial conditions are starting to have an effect on the U.S. economy"
+"The takeway is that the stepdown in the services PMI plus the manufacturing PMI falling further into contraction territory and modest loosening of the labour demand, as suggested by the JOLTS report, suggests that tighter financial conditions are starting to have an effect on the U.S. economy"

 The Canadian economy has proven to be resilient.
-"And as relates to the jobs numbers for March, the Canadian economy added 35,000 jobs," said Kshatriya, much more than the 12,000-jobs consensus estimate and nearly double the typical 18,000-jobs-per-month average.
+"As relates to the jobs numbers for March, the Canadian economy added 35,000 jobs," said Kshatriya, much more than the 12,000 jobs consensus estimate and nearly double the typical 18,000 jobs per month average.
 The Canadian unemployment rate also held steady at around 5%.
 Wage growth numbers, along with the monthly change in hours worked, also eased in March.
-In addition, the Business Outlook Survey conducted by the Bank of Canada (BOC) indicates that labor market tightness is also easing, in part due to a surge in immigration.
+In addition, the Business Outlook Survey conducted by the Bank of Canada (BOC) indicates that labour market tightness is also easing, in part due to a surge in immigration.
 The Bank of Canada policy meeting is next week and Kshatriya noted that the BOC has transitioned its policy from rate hikes to a conditional pause.
-"A strong labor market and better-than-expected GDP growth in January and possibly in February means that it's still too soon for the BOC to be messaging easing its policy outlook at this point."
+"A strong labour market and better than expected GDP growth in January and possibly in February means that it's still too soon for the BOC to be messaging easing its policy outlook at this point."